China investigates securities regulators for insider trading - WSJ

 Chinese brokerages, including Citic Securities, late last month said they were being investigated by the CSRC for suspected rule breaches related to the signing of margin trading contracts.

-Guotai Junan Securities, along with Haitong Securities (600837.SS)6387.HK, also are being probed by anti-corruption investigators, the official Xinhua news agency reported in November.
+Guotai Junan Securities, along with Haitong Securities , also are being probed by anti-corruption investigators, the official Xinhua news agency reported in November.

 (Reporting By Matthew Miller; Editing by Sam Holmes)